NSO Handbook

 If you’re a direct admit into a particular school, you can find out more about academic advising specific to your school at the following:

-*COAS includes The Media School; Eskenazi School of Art, Architecture + Design; and Hamilton Lugar School of Global and International Studies.
+*The College of Arts and Sciences includes The Media School; Eskenazi School of Art, Architecture + Design; and the Hamilton Lugar School of Global and International Studies.

 Find a complete list of academic units at go.iu.edu/1ADf